amper5and/node-google-voice/readme.md

 * [jsdom](https://github.com/tmpvar/jsdom)

 npm should take care of dependencies, but in case it fails to do so, try installing those modules independently.

+### Node.js version
+I've only tested google-voice in Node 0.4.7.
+Theoretically, it should work fine in older versions, as long as:

+* those versions are supported by the dependencies and
+* the particular Node version's `https` is not much different from v0.4.7's.
+This is the only major core Node module used by google-voice.

 ## Instantiate a Google Voice client